Place Your First Order

 Example:

-- Only sellers at $0.60 exist → Your order waits (doesn't fill at worse price)
+- In the background: If only sellers at $0.70 exist, your order waits (doesn't fill at worse price)

 All orders placed through the API use real USD from your account balance.